|

 The 2010 HDR asserts that the past 20 years have seen substantial progress in many aspects of human development.
 Yet they have also seen increasing inequality and production and consumption patterns that have increasingly been revealed as unsustainable.
 Addressing these issues requires new tools.
 Thus, the Report introduces three new indices—the Inequality-adjusted Human Development Index, the Gender Inequality Index and the Multidimensional Poverty Index.

-Looking beyond 2010, this Report surveys critical aspects of human development, from political freedoms and empowerment to sustainability anditem34 human security, and outlines a broader agenda for research and policies to respond to these challenges.
+Looking beyond 2010, this Report surveys critical aspects of human development, from political freedoms and empowerment to sustainability and human security, and outlines a broader agenda for research and policies to respond to these challenges.

 Most people today are healthier, live longer, are more educated and have more access to goods and services.
 Even in countries facing adverse economic conditions, people’s health and education have greatly improved.
 Yet not all sides of the story are positive.
 These years have also seen increasing inequality— both within and across countries— as well as production and consumption patterns that have increasingly been revealed as unsustainable.
 Progress has varied, and people in some regions have experienced periods of regress, especially in health.
 New vulnerabilities require innovative public policies to confront risk and inequalities while harnessing dynamic market forces for the benefit of all.
 Addressing these issues requires new tools.
 This Report introduces three measures to the Report family of indices—the Inequality-adjusted Human Development Index, the Gender Inequality Index and the Multidimensional Poverty Index.
 These state-of-the-art measures incorporate recent advances in theory and measurement and support the centrality of inequality and poverty in the human development framework.
 This experimental series are introduced with the intention of stimulating reasoned public debate beyond the traditional focus on aggregates.
 Many challenges lie ahead.
 Some are related to policy: development policies must be based on the local context and sound overarching principles; numerous problems go beyond the capacity of individual states and require democratically accountable global institutions.
 There are also implications for research: deeper analysis of the surprisingly weak relationship between economic growth and improvements in health and education and careful consideration of how the multidimensionality of development objectives affects development thinking are just two examples.